DataBiosphere/dsub/README.md

 See the [Compute Resources](https://github.com/DataBiosphere/dsub/blob/main/docs/compute_resources.md) documentation for details.

+### Job Identifiers

+By default, `dsub` generates a `job-id` with the form `job-name--userid--timestamp` where the `job-name` is truncated at 10 characters and the `timestamp` is of the form `YYMMDD-HHMMSS-XX`, unique to hundredths of a second.
+If you are submitting multiple jobs concurrently, you may still run into situations where the `job-id` is not unique.
+If you require a unique `job-id` for this situation, you may use the `--unique-job-id` parameter.

+If the `--unique-job-id` parameter is set, `job-id` will instead be a unique 32 character UUID created by https://docs.python.org/3/library/uuid.html.
+Because some providers require that the `job-id` begin with a letter, `dsub` will replace any starting digit with a letter in a manner that preserves uniqueness.

 ### Submitting a batch job

 Each of the examples above has demonstrated submitting a single task with